Emantex/nextwork-website-project/README.md

 # 🌐 NextWork Static Website Project

 This project demonstrates how to host a simple static website using **Amazon S3**.
-It includes an `index.html` file for structure and a `nextwork-report` folder containing images and assets used by the site.
+It includes an `index.html` file for structure and a `nextwork` folder containing images and assets used by the site.

 ---